TheStalwart/tips-website/os/Windows11.md

 Mount it, and execute `setup.exe /product server`.
 Make sure to “Change how setup downloads updates” and select "Not right now".
 If you can select "Keep files, settings and apps" - proceed with that.

+On some older machines setup can spend up to 30 minutes displaying blank screen.
+That is "normal", let it do the thing.

 ## Activation

 Use [Microsoft Activation Scripts (MAS)](https://github.com/massgravel/Microsoft-Activation-Scripts).